top of page

 Is pelvic health acupuncture painful?

 Most patients experience minimal discomfort during treatment.
-The needles used are extremely thin, and while you may feel a brief pinch during insertion, many people find the treatment quite relaxing.
-Some areas may be more sensitive than others, but our gentle technique minimizes discomfort.
+The needles used are extremely thin, and while you may feel a brief sensation during insertion, most people find the treatment quite tolerable and in many cases relaxing.
+Some pelvic floor areas may be more sensitive than others.
+Our approach is gentle and paced to your comfort level throughout every session.

 Is pelvic health acupuncture covered by insurance?

-Many insurance plans cover acupuncture, and we accept insurance, HSA, and FSA at South Slope Acupuncture & Wellness.
+Many insurance plans cover acupuncture, including for pelvic health conditions.
+We accept insurance, HSA, and FSA at South Slope Acupuncture & Wellness.
 Coverage specifics depend on your individual plan.
-Our staff can help verify your benefits before treatment.
+Our staff can help verify your benefits before your first appointment.